 Always wanted to get it and now I did.

-The cover of first issue of the New 52 Justice League has become the symbol of the New 52 initiative itself – and why not, all the major heroes are there and its drawn by Jim Lee.
+The cover of the first issue of the New 52 Justice League has become the symbol of the New 52 relaunch itself – and why not?
+All the major heroes are in the League + Cyborg, and it’s drawn by Jim Lee.

-The work itself is headed by Johns and Lee so I approach the seven issues in this collection with expectations of having a good read.
+The work itself is headlined by Geoff Johns and Jim Lee, both have a very strong track record, so I approached the seven issues in this collection with expectations of having a good read.

 I’m reading this through Comixology using the Guided View feature.
 So I’m getting panel by panel blowups on my phone.
 And for the smaller panels, Lee’s art seems rough and hurried.
 Comparing this with George Perez’s art in Crisis on Infinite Earths, well, even in the small panels, Perez aced the art.
 I have a feeling Lee had too many things on his plate and had to rush the smaller pieces.
 The big art panels are fine pinup pieces – everything we expect of Jim Lee.

 The writing was something right out of the Silver Age.
 It’s a a team building story but it was done so clumsily any fan could have done it.
 Green Lantern meets Batman, they both meet Superman, GL calls his old friend Flash.
 They all bump into Wonder Woman.
 Aquaman and Cyborg pop up.
 Really?
 That’s the plot?
 I can’t help but think that it could have been much, much more creative and engaging.

 I also think that Vic Stone getting into a serious accident, being fitted a robot body and being able to participate in the fighting as Cyborg – all done in a matter of days – really challenges believability.
 That Cyborg body should have taken months followed by even more months of being traumatized at no longer being fully flesh and blood.
 I would have been okay at Cyborg not joining the League immediately.
 It would have been more believable.